Amaha / / / How to Stop Being Self-Critical: Breaking Free from Your Inner Critic

 Breaking free from self-criticism is not about becoming delusional or lowering your standards.
 It's about becoming your own cheerleader instead of your own enemy.
 It's about replacing that harsh inner critic with a supportive inner coach.

-The goal isn't to eliminate the inner critic completely at one go but to reduce its power over you.
+The goal isn't to eliminate the inner critic at one go but to reduce its power over you.
 You deserve the same kindness you give others.
 You deserve to be on your own team.

 Infographic visually explaining the cycle and practical ways to stop self-criticism